sst/guide/CONTRIBUTING.md

 - Creating a pipeline

   We would like to create a Circle CI setup that automatically generates the PDF and uploads the latest version to S3 (where it is hosted) every time a new release is created to the tutorial.
 We would also like to run a simple suite of tests to ensure that the changes to the demo app repos are correct.

+- Compress screenshots

+  The images for the screenshots are quite large.
+It would be ideal if they can be compressed as a part of the build process.